chandrikachodisetti/Interpersonal-skills/README.md

 --> what u should have to enter the IT OR INTERVIEW   DEGREE ,SKILLS,EXPERIENCE WITH OUT DEGREE AND EXPERIENCE we can do but SKILLS ARE MOST imp

 --> WHEN U DONT KNOW THE ANSWER in interview never say** idk**
-- 1.i didnot get chance to work on that but i know a
+- i didnot get chance to work on that but i know a
-- 2."""          opportunity
+- I didnot get opportunity to work on that
-- 3. actively get oopotunity but i have basic knowledge on about it
+- I didnot actively get oopotunity but i have basic knowledge on about it

 --> why should i hire u?